Meet the team!

 Get to know your friendly neigborhood EcoForesters.

-After exploring the woods for his whole life and 10 years learning about and doing on-the-ground research on ecologically beneficial forest stewardship in western North Carolina, Andy is excited to lead EcoForesters’ work.
-Putting to use the best science on southern Appalachian forest stewardship – which he was part of at the US Forest Service’s Southern Research Station in Asheville for 6 years – is exactly what he was preparing for and aims to do.
-He is eager to apply the cutting edge experience of working on upland hardwood silviculture (how to grow trees, oaks in particular) at the Bent Creek Experimental Forest and integrated forest health management to conserve, restore, and enhance our forests.
-In the past 10 years Andy has also managed a privately owned forest and worked on numerous natural resource conservation projects in the region.
-Previously, Andy taught high school and led youth backpacking trips for 12 years, hiked half the AT, and bicycled around the country before moving to Asheville with his wife (who is from the area) to follow his true calling: forestry.
-He enjoys hiking, biking, gardening, and spending as much time as possible with his wife and two little boys.
+After exploring the woods for his whole life and 10 years doing on-the-ground research on ecologically beneficial forest stewardship in western North Carolina, Andy has been the EcoForestry Director since EcoForesters’ inception in 2015.
+Putting to use the best science on southern Appalachian forest stewardship – which he was part of at the US Forest Service’s Southern Research Station in Asheville for 6 years – is his passion.
+Andy works to advance the practice of forestry from his experience with cutting edge upland hardwood silviculture (how to grow trees, oaks in particular) at the Bent Creek Experimental Forest, and integrated forest health management to conserve, restore, and enhance our forests.
+Andy has also managed a private forest and worked on numerous natural resource conservation projects in the region since 2005.
+Previously, Andy taught high school and led youth backpacking trips, hiked half the Appalachian Trail, and bicycled around the country before moving to Asheville with his wife (who is from the area) to follow his true calling: forestry.
+In his spare time, he enjoys hiking, biking, gardening, and spending as much time as possible with his wife and two little boys.
 Andy oversees all of EcoForesters’ Southern Appalachian forestry projects, including forest stewardship planning and timber sale administration.

 Wade developed two seemingly incompatible passions at a young age: a fondness for the outdoors and a love of cutting edge technology.
 When he was a kid, you would have similar luck finding him building a fort in the woods as you might finding him tinkering around in his parents’ computer.
 As an Eagle Scout, Wade learned the value in serving others and developed a moral obligation to environmental stewardship.
 In college he had trouble deciding whether to pursue a career that involved working in the outdoors or one in computer systems/IT.
 Luckily he stumbled upon a program of study at Western Carolina University that afforded the best of both worlds – Geospatial Analysis in Forestry!
 Wade began working as a student intern at Forest Stewards in 2009, and continued after graduating with honors in 2011 until he took a position as full time staff.
 In 2015 he became one of the founding staff for EcoForesters as the Director of Mapping and Technology, and gets to put both his skills and his lifelong passions to work for the greater good.